Surgical Weight Management

 - Willing to attend bariatric surgery support group sessions

-If you have additional questions, visit the National Institutes of Health for more information about bariatric surgery and to calculate your BMI.
+If you have additional questions, visit the National Institutes of Health.
+You can also calculate your BMI on the site.

 Preparing for bariatric surgery

 Our six-week program is designed to help you prepare for bariatric surgery.
-Our team of experts will help you plan for the permanent dietary and lifestyle changes you’ll need to make after surgery.
+Our team of experts will help you make a plan.
+This includes permanent dietary and lifestyle changes you’ll need to make after surgery.
 The program also includes:

 - A personalized meal plan designed by a dietitian